A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Deep Learning Techniques for Relation Extraction

-RNNs \cite{miwa2016end,xue2021gdpnet}, including long-short term memory (LSTM) and gated recurrent unit (GRU) \cite{cho2014properties} have shown remarkable achievements in modeling sequential data.
+RNNs \cite{jat2018improving,nayak2020effective,zhang2017position,huang2015bidirectional,jat2018improving}, including long-short term memory (LSTM) and gated recurrent unit (GRU), have shown remarkable achievements in modeling sequential data.
 This property provides an excellent way to compose long context-dependent representations of sequence \cite{ma2016end}. \citeauthor{jat2018improving} \shortcite{jat2018improving} proposed a bidirectional gated recurrent unit (Bi-GRU) to extract the long-term dependency among the words in the input sequence.
-The text representations encoded by the bidirectional long-short term memory (Bi-LSTM) \cite{nayak2020effective} can efficiently incorporate the past and future text information \cite{huang2015bidirectional,jat2018improving}. \citeauthor{zhang2017position} \shortcite{zhang2017position} introduced a position-aware attention mechanism over Bi-LSTM for the RE task, efficiently utilizing semantic similarity-based and position-based information.
+The text representations encoded by bidirectional long-short term memory (Bi-LSTM) \cite{nayak2020effective} can efficiently incorporate the past and future text information \cite{huang2015bidirectional,jat2018improving}. \citeauthor{zhang2017position} \shortcite{zhang2017position} introduced a position-aware attention mechanism over Bi-LSTM for the RE task, efficiently utilizing semantic similarity-based and position-based information.
+Overall, RNNs are designed to handle sequential data, making them more suitable than CNNs for capturing long-range dependencies in text.
+They sequentially process words and can theoretically remember all previous information.
+However, in practice, RNNs often struggle with long sequences due to vanishing or exploding gradient problems, making it hard to capture very long-distance dependencies.